test-kitchen/kitchen-google/README.md

 Created and maintained by [Andrew Leonard](http://andyleonard.com) ([andy@hurricane-ridge.com](mailto:andy@hurricane-ridge.com)).

-The initial implementation drew heavily on the [kitchen-ec2](https://github.com/opscode/kitchen-ec2/) gem for both inspiration and implementation details.
-Any bugs, however, are solely the author's own fault.
+The initial release drew heavily on the [kitchen-ec2](https://github.com/opscode/kitchen-ec2/) gem for both inspiration and implementation details.
+Any bugs, however, are solely the author's own doing.

 ## License

-Apache 2.0.
+Licensed under Apache 2.0.